The Black Count: Glory, Revolution, Betrayal, and the Real Count of Monte Cristo: Reception

 On April 15, 2013, The Black Count was honored with the Pulitzer Prize for Biography or Autobiography.
 Jury members included Elmaz Abinader, professor of English at Mills College in Oakland, California; Michael Kazin, professor of history at Georgetown University; and Alan Brinkley, Allan Nevins Professor of History at Columbia University, where he also served as University Provost from 2003 to 2009.
 In a joint statement following their review and pronouncement of The Black Count as the 2013 Pulitzer Prize winner, the jury stated that the real-life inspiration for the Count of Monte Cristo, presented "a compelling story of a forgotten swashbuckling hero".
 Following the announcement of the Pulitzer Prize winners, Reiss reflected on the honor, stating, "For me the great thrill of this book is that I pulled somebody out of the pages of fiction, who was forgotten about in fact, and showed his exploits to be a true story.
 It's swashbuckling, but for a purpose.
 He was the highest-ranking black leader in a white society until modern times and really a very serious revolutionary."

-In 2014, the book was optioned by John Legend's film company Get Lifted for production as a movie.
-The film will be directed by Cary Fukunaga (True Detective).
+In 2014, the book was optioned by John Legend's film company Get Lifted for production as a movie and was to be directed by Cary Fukunaga (True Detective).

 Honors and awards

 Since its September 18, 2012 publication, The Black Count has received honors and awards throughout the world.
 In November 2012 the book was chosen as the BBC "Book of the Week" and broadcast as a five-part radio series presented on BBC Radio 4.
 The New York Times named it one of the 100 most notable books of 2012, while TIME included it in their list of Top 10 Nonfiction Books of 2012, and NPR listed it as one of the Best 5 Biographies of 2012.
 Amazon.com chose it as one of the "10 Best Books of 2012" in the Biographies and Memoirs category.
-In December 2012, it was nominated for an NAACP Image Award for "Outstanding Literary Work, Biography/Autobiography".
+In December 2012, it was nominated for an NAACP Image Award for Outstanding Literary Work – Biography/Autobiography.
 On April 15, 2013, The Black Count was honored with the Pulitzer Prize for Biography or Autobiography.
-The book also won the 2013 PEN/Jacqueline Bograd Weld Award for Biography.
+The book also won the 2013 PEN/Jacqueline Bograd Weld Award.
 In 2013, it was a finalist for the National Book Critics Circle Award (Biography), the Plutarch Award for Best Biography, and shortlisted for the American Library in Paris Book Award.